communote-github-user/psyphant.github.io/doc/doc_features.md

 * Use autocomplete to speed up your hunt for information
 * Use the help of the most used topics list

+**Interact and Share**

+* Like notes to give a feedback
+* Discuss in unlimited layers
+* Share notes in other topics
+* Bookmarklet: Share information and news from the web directly into your Communote

+</div>
+<div class="grid-elem">

 **Organize your Information**

 * Overview: See all notes, topics or users and keep your mentions and follows in sight
-* Follow function: Keep track of users, tags or topics in a seperated view
+* Follow function: Keep track of users, tags or topics in a separated view
 * My Favorites: Pin your favorite users, tags or topics at the sidebar
 * Define your notification settings to get at the right time informed by E-Mail
-* Bookmarks: Save special notes at a seperated view
+* Bookmarks: Save special notes at a separated view

-</div>
-<div class="grid-elem">

-**Interact**

-* Like your notes to give a feedback
-* Discuss in unlimited layers
-* Share notes in other topics
-* Bookmarklet: Share informations and news from the web directly into your Communote

 **Export & Embed**